On-Campus Employment for Students

 - Federal Work Study (FWS) is awarded in varying amounts up to a maximum of $2,000 per academic year.
-The actual amount a student may earn is determined by the student’s financial need and year in school and the MC department’s budget.
+The actual amount a student may earn is determined by the student’s financial need, year in school and the MC hiring department’s budget.

 - Students may work up to 20 hours per week and may hold up to two on-campus jobs (at the same time) during an academic year.
 Students may not earn more than the amount awarded for Federal Work Study in the student’s financial aid package.

-- During the year, current job openings are posted online on CCC Works on the Tartan.
+- On-campus job openings are posted online through Handshake.
 Students must visit this website to view and APPLY for open positions on campus.

 - It is the responsibility of each student to apply, interview and be selected for student employment positions.
 FWS jobs are not assigned and your eligibility for FWS does not guarantee that you will be employed or that you will be able to earn your full FWS award through employment.

-- Once the student applies for a job through Handshake, the hiring supervisor will contact the student to schedule an interview for the position.
+- Once the student applies for a job through Handshake, the hiring supervisor will contact the student to schedule an interview.

-- After being selected for a position, students must complete a Maryville College Work Authorization and Federal I-9 and W-4 forms before starting to work.
-These forms are available in the Financial Aid Office.
-To complete the Federal I-9 Form, you must provide two forms of identification (or one if a valid US Passport) must be provided for verification.
-All accepted ID documents are listed on the Acceptable Identification Documents for the I-9 chart.
+- Completing the Federal I-9 Form is required for all student employees.
+Two forms of identification (or one if a valid US Passport) must be provided for verification.
+All accepted ID documents are listed on the Acceptable Identification Documents for the I-9 Form.
 The documents must be originals and not copies.
-The name on your W-4 must match the name on your Social Security card.
+The name on your IRS W-4 Form must match the name on your Social Security card.

-Federal Work Study positions are available off-campus through the Maryville College Community Shares program.
-Participating employers typically include: Blount County Schools’ Reading and Math for Success programs, Habitat for Humanity, Blount County Public Library, Leadership Blount and other local government and non-profit agencies.
+Federal Work Study (FWS) positions are available off-campus through the Maryville College Community Service program.
+Participating employers typically include: Blount County Schools’ Reading and Math for Success programs, Blount County Public Library, Leadership Blount and other local government and non-profit agencies.
 Off-campus employment is subject to the same rules as on-campus employment.

-On-campus student employment for Non-Federal Work Study students (also referred to as Institutional Work Study) is available on a limited basis as funding allows.
-These positions require specific skills/certifications and supervisor recommendation.
+On-campus institutional student employment for Non-Federal Work Study students is available on a limited basis as funding allows.
+These positions often require specific skills/certifications and supervisor recommendation.